-What’s the difference between maid of honor and matron of honor?
+What’s the difference between maid and matron of honor?

 - The maid of honor is the unmarried best friend or sister of the bride.
 She is someone whom the bride can count on, she organizes the pre-wedding activities (bridal shower, bachelorette party) and she offers the emotional support for the bride during the wedding.
 She is also the one who holds the wedding bouquet for the bride during the ceremony.